Alspirid/JS-project-pacman/README.md

 ![](https://github.com/Alspirid/JS-project-pacman/blob/master/images/pacman-ball-intro.gif)

-### Functionality & MVP
+### Game functionality

- - [ ] User can control pacman and move it inside the board.
+ * User can control pacman and move it inside the game board.
- - [ ] The "ghosts" will chase the pacman inside the board trying to hit the pacman until pacman eats the powerball.
+* The "ghosts" will chase the pacman inside the board trying to hit the pacman until pacman eats the powerball.
- - [ ] Once pacman eats the powerball it get the ability to move faster and eat the ghost.
+* Once pacman eats the powerball it get the ability to move faster and eat the ghost.
 For every every eaten item (powerball or ghost) pacman get a point, while ghost gets a point when it hits the pacman.
 At the same time ghost can move faster than pacman.
- - [ ] The game is accompanied with collision sounds from the original pacman game.
+* The game is accompanied with collision sounds from the original pacman game.
- - [ ] The game has a control board with three options: start, pause, and reset buttons.
+* The game has a control board with three options: start, pause, and reset buttons.

 ### Wireframe
 The app will consist of a single screen with the canvas, playback controls, volume control, score and level.